Types of Exemption Clauses Found in a Contract

 The terms and conditions of almost any product today contain exemption clauses.
 Here is a common example of an exemption clause.
 A section of the contract states a company is not responsible for the use of this product in a certain way, such as negligence or recklessness when using that product.

-Benefits of this type of inclusion in a contract are significant: they remove all liability.
+The benefits of this type of clause in a contract are significant: they remove all liability.
 Yet the difficulty isn’t in including an exclusion clause, but in enforcing it.

 Courts are often suspicious of total exclusion clauses, and unless they are written correctly, they are easily overturned.
 It’s critical that exclusion clauses are clear and reasonable, or a court will not accept them.

-A simple way to ensure the consistency and clarity of exclusion clauses within an organization is by templatizing contracts.
-With a contract lifecycle management platform that has access rights along with a full template library, organizations can be sure that no wording changes and the company has proper protection.
+A simple way to ensure the consistency and clarity of exclusion clauses within an organization is by creating and using contract templates and a clause library inside contract lifecycle management software.
+With these features, organizations can be sure that only approved clauses are being used and that the company has proper protection.

 The limited liability clause, or limitation clause, is similar to the exclusion clause.
 One difference is that it does not go to the same extent as a complete exclusion.
 With limitation clauses, one party is not totally excluded from liability in the case of a certain event.
 However, their liability has limitations.
 This often makes this kind of contract more acceptable in court.